danielamtzb/example/README.md

 # example
-teaching a friend how to use githup
+teaching my boyfriend how to use githup